Tomas-Martin-dev/Project-Agenda-Veterinaria-/README.md

 <p align="center">https://agd-veterinaria.netlify.app//</p>

 ## Description
-This project is a js practice, applying topics such as...  *-Prototypes -LocalStorage -DOM -CRUD*
+This project is a js practice, applying topics such as...  *-Prototypes -LocalStorage -indexedDB -DOM -CRUD*
 I was inspired to do this project by my sister, she is a veterinarian, she writes down her clients in a notebook, so I decided to stop using so much paper...

 ## Project status